Configure 360Suite with SSL

 Adding the certificate

-1-You need to open a command prompt in the Java directory (where you have your keytool utility stored), as an example : C:\Program Files (x86)\SAP BusinessObjects\SAP BusinessObjects Enterprise XI 4.0\win64_x64\sapjvm\bin\
+1-You need to open a command prompt in the Java directory (where you have your keytool utility stored).

-2-Once you are in that directory, then you need to modify the below command to import the certificate.
-Note, you need to edit this command based on your own environment.
+2-Once in the directory, you need to run the below command to import the certificate.
+Note, you will need to edit this command based on your own environment.

-keytool -import -alias {Host name} -keystore ../lib/ext/cacerts -file certificate.cer
+keytool -import -alias <alias> -keystore <keystore_path> -file <certificate_path>

-If the Tomcat was already running, it will require a restart to apply the changes.
+If the Tomcat was running, it will require a restart to apply the changes.

 Last updated 5 months ago